Legal Framework

 Social Welfare Corporations

-Social Welfare Corporations carry out social welfare programs and are founded in accordance with the Social Welfare Law of 1951.
-They include organizations which manage social welfare facilities and daycare centers for disabled and elderly people.
-This category also includes social welfare councils that are organized by prefecture or municipality with the goals of popularizing and promoting community-based social services and supporting and promoting volunteer activities, as well as charity collections that raise funds for the purpose of promoting and teaching about welfare activities.
-There are about 20,500 Social Welfare Organizations in Japan (as of March 2016).
+Social Welfare Corporations are established under the Social Welfare Law of 1951 to carry out social welfare programs.
+These organizations manage facilities such as daycare centers for disabled and elderly individuals.
+This category also includes social welfare councils organized by prefectures or municipalities, which aim to promote community-based social services and support volunteer activities.
+Additionally, they oversee charity collections that raise funds for promoting and educating the public about welfare activities.
+As of April 2021, there are approximately 21,000 Social Welfare Corporations in Japan.

 Medical Corporations